dotnet/machinelearning-samples/modelbuilder/readme.md

 Model Builder allows you to solve many real life scenarios by supporting a wide variety of machine learning tasks.

-If you are trying to predict a value e.g. price of a car or how many units of this product will be sold these are examples of regression ML tasks.
+If you are trying to predict a value e.g. price of a car or how many units of this product will be sold these are examples of **regression ML tasks**.

 If you are trying to classify data into two or multiple categories those are examples of classification machine learning tasks e.g.
-* If a sentiment is positive or negative is an example of binary classification
+* If a sentiment is positive or negative is an example of **binary classification**
-* If a sentiment is positive, negative or nuetral (2 or more categories) is an example of multi-classification task
+* If a sentiment is positive, negative or nuetral (2 or more categories) is an example of **multi-classification task**

 Model Builder currently comes with two scenario templates which provide an example each of regression (i.e. Price Prediction) and binary-classification (i.e. Sentiment Analysis).